Taravatsh/Amazon_Vine_Analysis/README.md

 ### Total Number of Reviews

-The total number of vine and non-vine reviews were found to be as follows:
+The total number of Vine and non-Vine reviews were found to be as follows:

  - There were **94** total number of Vine reviews.